Ever got stuck wondering about the best content form to boost SEO and search visibility between long form and short form Content?

 Depending on your niche, it may be necessary to write more often, like on a daily basis.

-Some niches need lots of bite sized content that would be updated on a daily basis hence you may have to write more shorter content because of your niche
+Some niches need lots of bite sized content that would be updated on a daily basis so, if you’re in such a niche, you may have to write more shorter content because of your niche.

-In conclusion, for your own benefit, it would be best you don’t rely on a short or long form content only.
+In conclusion, for your own benefit, it would be best you don’t rely on a short or long form content only, unless you’re very sure your niche thrives only on short form content.

-Write short and bite sized content to save time then mix it up with clusters of pillar content to get the traffic benefits.
+Write short and bite sized content to save time then mix it up with clusters of pillar posts and longform content to get the traffic and back link benefits.